elodieJ18/app-beer/README.md

 #  punk-api-frontend

-App for knowing about beers.
-In this app you will be able to use some filters and match your beers with food Pairing
+**This app for knowing about beers.
+You will be able to use some filters and match your beers with food Pairing**

+For the test it took me 6h30 maybe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). ## I know this app is obsolete I changing for next.js
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**I know this app (Create REACT App) is nolonger obsolete I changing for next.js**

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

 ### `npm start`